rabi320/Yonatan-Rabiovich-Portfolio/README.md

 <img align="left" width="250" height="150" src="https://miro.medium.com/max/1400/1*MNj7uq7HUNGERaYgRRdZfw.jpeg">**Face Recognition**

-This project a face recognition 3-trait model is created.
+In this project a face recognition 3-trait model is created.
 This model has predicted from a given 48X48 gray image the ethnicity, age group, and gender of the face given.
 The model used was resnet18 with an additional last sequential layer and has reached a 70.41% accuracy in age group, 88.86% accuracy in gender and 85.16% accuracy in ethnicity. the model was deployed into an app testing the vision of the user agianst the computer vision algorithm.